FuelLabs/fuels-ts/apps/docs/src/guide/contracts/transferring-assets.md

 In the previous example, we first use a contract call to the `echo_u64` function.
 Following this, `addTransfer` is added to chain call to include a transfer of `100` units of the `BaseAssetId` in the transaction.

-## Multiple Transfers
+## Batch Transfer

-You can chain multiple `addTransfer` calls to include various transfers in a single transaction.
-Here's how you can concatenate these calls:
+You can add a batch of transfers into a single transaction by using `addBatchTransfer`:

 <<< @/../../docs-snippets/src/guide/contracts/add-transfer.test.ts#add-transfer-2{ts:line-numbers}